-South King County cities fear their small-town flavor could be lost to coronavirus pandemic
+Renton, Kent, Burien and other South King County cities fear their small-town flavor could be lost to coronavirus pandemic

 Kevin Grossman, a certified small-business adviser at Green River College, believes Kent’s culture will suffer if only generic chains survive.
 “The damage will be intense from COVID.
 We’re already hearing some firms that have thrown in the towel such as Red Wines and 4th St. Cafe.
 They won’t be the last,” Grossman said.

-In Burien, a majority of the independent businesses faced difficulty in applying for federal funding because they were small and lacked a strong relationship with financial institutions, said Chris Craig, Kent’s Economic Development Manager.
+In Burien, a majority of the independent businesses faced difficulty in applying for federal funding because they were small and lacked a strong relationship with financial institutions, said Chris Craig, Burien’s Economic Development Manager.

 Burien salon owner Deanna Teasley applied for funding under the federal Coronavirus Relief Fund and the Paycheck Protection Program to no avail.
 She’s also unable to receive unemployment benefits because she is the sole proprietor, and she doesn’t file taxes as an employee.
 Her shop called Lawtiwa Barbersalon, which means friend in Nez Perce, was thriving before the pandemic.
 But now Teasley is uncertain if her business will stay afloat beyond August if she doesn’t receive financial assistance.

-Note: Correction: A previous version of the story incorrectly identified Chris Craig as Kent’s Economic Development Manager.
-He works for the City of Burien.